Nashville-Public-Library/misc/README.md

 Some scripts also use Twilio for notifications.
 There is a Twilio library for Python.
 It is not in the Python standard library and needs to be installed via PIP.
 Store the Twilio credentials in environment variables on the PCs.

-Actually, a number of variables used in these scripts are stored in environment variables.
+In fact, a number of variables used in these scripts are stored in environment variables.
 For example:
 - syslog server
 - mail server
 - Twilio "to" and "from" numbers